asimovian/old-plur-backup/README.md

 ----------
 Javascript is the primary programming language used for both server-side and client-side API.

+Linux is the targeted server-side environment.

 HTML5/CSS is used for presentation on client-side applications.

-Linux is the targeted server-side environment.
-Currently, the targeted distro is Ubuntu Server.

-jQuery is used in client-side applications and may be bootstrapped in server-side if needed.

-iOS and Android are the targeted client-side mobile environments with Apache Cordova.

 PostgreSQL is the primary database service used.

-Raspberry Pi 2 Model B + Ubuntu Linux is the current drone device platform.

 Git is used to distribute open-source modules and upgrades within the platform.

-PGP is used to encrypt messages sent between services.

-Bitcoin is used to purchase service contracts.

 License (MIT)
 --------------
-Copyright (c) 2015 Asimovian LLC
+Copyright (c) 2016 Asimovian LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal